Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity in quantum information theory and many-body physics

 Phases of matter characterize how large numbers of particles can organize.
 This includes the solid, liquid and gas phases.
 In this section, we will briefly explain how topological order and quantum circuit complexity are related.

-Up until the early 80s it was thought that all phases of matter fit into Landau's framework of symmetry breaking~\cite{landau1937phys,landau1950symmetry}.
-Roughly, Landau's theory asserts that a phase transition can only occur when a symmetry is broken, like the spontaneous change from a continuous symmetry in a chaotic/liquid phase to a discrete symmetry in a solid phase.
+Until the early 80s it was thought that all phases of matter fit into Landau's framework of symmetry breaking~\cite{landau1937phys,landau1950symmetry}.
+Roughly, Landau's theory asserts that a phase transition occurs when a symmetry is broken, like the spontaneous change from a continuous symmetry in a chaotic/liquid phase to a discrete symmetry in a solid phase.
 Here, every phase is described by a pair of symmetry groups $G_{H}$ and $G_{\psi}$, where $G_{H}$ are all symmetry operations of the Hamiltonian and $G_{\psi}\subseteq G_{H}$ is the symmetry group of the ground state $\psi$.
-A phase transition then occurs if the symmetry group $G_{\psi}$ changes under an order parameter (such as the strength of a magnetic field).
+A phase transition occurs if the symmetry group $G_{\psi}$ changes under an order parameter (such as the strength of a magnetic field).

 Starting with a plethora of inequivalent chiral spin states all satisfying the same symmetries, it was discovered that quantum Hamiltonians exhibit an even richer theory of phase transitions.
-For an extensive review about topological phases, we refer to Wen~\cite{wen2013topological}.
-Since then an entire ``zoo of topological phases'' was discovered~\cite{wen2017colloquium}.
+For an extensive review about topological phases, see Wen~\cite{wen2013topological}.
+Since then an entire ``zoo of topological phases'' has been discovered~\cite{wen2017colloquium}.
 Topological phases refer to gapped ground states that show vast differences in their entanglement structure but are otherwise seemingly featureless (and therefore indistinguishable by symmetry groups).